Web development & design – The same but different.

 Speed is key to all aspects of website development and design.

-A lot of web design agencies take months to build a simple website.
+A lot of web design agencies in Reno take months to build a simple website.
 What sucks about that is (a) the opportunity cost of living with what you have*, and (b) more hours spent in development typically drives up the actual cost in dollars.
 Dragging projects out is miserable anyway, so just don’t get stuck in that situation.

 Opportunity cost is a key concept.
 Presumably, the reason you are looking for a (new) website is to fill a need that’s not being met without it.
 Your goals may be different, but it’s a safe bet you want more customers to spend more money more often… with you.
 Far more than “design” goes into engineering a for-profit web experience.
 If you think about it, there’s no absolute way to know if a design is any good until it has been published to the Internet.
 This presents a problem.